Skip to main content

 Are Kentucky dental schools cheaper than private dentists?

 They can be.
-UK says student clinic fees are usually 30% to 50% less than private office fees.
+UK says student clinic fees are generally 30% to 50% less than private office fees.
+UofL also lists cost savings for some practice types.
 Visits may take longer and may require more than one appointment.

 What should I do if every dentist says no?